ShibamRoy9826/Conversafe/README.md

 ## Installation/Running Locally 🛠️

-Running this project locally is very easy.
+Running this project locally is not very complicated.

 1. Start by cloning this repository